1935 :

 1965 :

-Club Med crosses the Iron Curtain by opening a village in Sochi, USSR.
-That same year, it becomes a tenant of the Manial Palace in Cairo, Egypt.
+Club Med crossed the Iron Curtain by opening a resort in Sochi, USSR.
+That same year, it became the tenant of the Manial Palace in Cairo, Egypt.

-December 20: Long before Club Med One, the Ivan Franko, a Soviet ocean liner, sails in the Mediterranean under the Club Med flag.
+December 20: Long before the Club Med One, the Ivan Franko, a Soviet ocean liner, sailed the Mediterranean under the Club Med flag.

 1966 :

-The Louis Lumière and Vietnam cruise ships are chartered.
+The ocean liners Louis Lumière and Vietnam are chartered.

 1967 :